In combat sports, it is often stated:

-I teach students to attack with explosiveness and surprise, as if they are catching a fly.
+I teach students to attack with explosiveness and surprise as if they are catching a fly.
 Catching flies requires relaxing, exhaling, and then reacting without thinking.
-The fastest fighters learn to move without thinking because they have practiced the move thousands of times.
-When a fighter needs to think of their next move, their reaction time for their brain to tell their fist or foot to move will take time – especially in front of an experienced fighter who has the experience and muscle memory to execute the same move.
+The fastest fighters learn to move without thinking because they have practiced that move thousands of times.
+When a fighter needs to think of their next move, their reaction time for their brain to tell their fist or foot to move takes time – especially in front of an experienced fighter who has the experience and muscle memory to execute the same move.

 Martial Arts • Fighting Science Series